 When I moved from California to Arizona in 2016, I brought with me a small bucket of red wiggler compost worms with me.
 They were from my mom’s outdoor worm bin that she has kept active for many years – some very healthy specimens bringing a bit of California soil biota with them.
 I kept them in the bucket and fed them food scraps and paper for several weeks until I found my property.
 Now they are everywhere in my garden as well as other areas I have mulched.

-In the next half of this 2-part series, I will be giving some special attention to the use of organic matter in soil restoration because, other than the insights into the carbon matrix/humus complex, this is where I learned the most from Michael’s presentation.
+In the second half of this 2-part series, Loving the Soil – Part 2: Using Organic Matter Intelligently, I give special attention to the use of organic matter in soil restoration, because, other than the insights into the carbon matrix/humus complex, this is where I learned the most from Michael’s presentation.